bkbonde/eg-react/README.md

 ## UCB instance of WashU browser
+For Bhushan: create a UCB repo and uoload it for sharing

 #To Do:
   1) Re deploy as a local instance
   2) understand the javascript dependency and add user login relms
   3) test for UI/UX similification (Remove compnents not needed)

 # WashU Epigenome Browser